Analysis of parallel Schwarz algorithms for time-harmonic problems using block Toeplitz matrices: Numerical simulations on the discretised equation

 \section{Numerical simulations on the discretised equation}

-Although extensive numerical results are beyond the scope of this paper, in the following we will show some simulations which confirm our theory within the more practical setting of using an iterative Krylov method to accelerate convergence, with the Schwarz method being used as a preconditioner.
+Although extensive numerical results are beyond the scope of this paper, in the following short section we will show some simulations which confirm our theory within the more practical setting of using an iterative Krylov method to accelerate convergence, with the Schwarz method being used as a preconditioner.

 We focus here on the two-dimensional Helmholtz equation, as described in \Cref{sec:2dcase} (with $\alpha = ik$), where a (horizontal) plane wave is incoming from the left boundary and homogeneous Dirichlet boundary conditions are imposed on the top and bottom boundaries, giving a wave-guide problem.
 A second test case we consider is the propagation of such a wave in free space (i.e., when impedance boundary conditions are imposed on the whole boundary).
 While not covered by our theory, we will nonetheless observe similar conclusions, illustrating that the results apply more widely than within the restrictions of our theoretical assumptions.
 In our simulations, each subdomain is a unit square split uniformly with a fixed number of grid points in each direction.
 New subdomains are added on the right so that, with $N$ subdomains, the whole domain is $\Omega = (0,N)\times (0,1)$.